DHTMLX/docs-diagram/docs/api/diagram_editor/historymanager/methods/redo_method.md

 ### Description

-@short: Takes a step forward in the history of changes
+@short: Restores an action that has been reverted by the Undo action

 ### Usage